moveworks/developer-docs/use-case-guides/workday-request-time-off/README.md

 ![Domain%20Permissions](Plugin%20Template%20Request%20Time-Off%20in%20Workday%20081c4d522bf64bbead3697288dd46047/Screenshot%202024-07-12%20at%2012.49.29 PM.png)

-> ✅ **Inform your Creator Studio developer that they can use your Workday connector to build their use case** 🚀
+> ✅ **Inform your Creator Studio developer that they can now use your Workday credentials to build their connector and plugin** 🚀

 # For Creator Studio Developers